Namaztak/Speedrunner-Reset-Thing/readme.md

 3d.
 Make it check for additional files repeatedly until none are selected, run the same permissions check on each folder/files.
 4. Make an "Undertale mode" for any games that involve an intentional crash/quit during a run.
 5. "Emulator mode" for to allow a single program to be set up for multiple games' saves.
+6. "Floor it!" mode.
+(Only initial interaction needed, then automate everything to yes cause we're grinding runs like crazy.)

 ## Dependencies not included with Python
 [psutil](https://github.com/giampaolo/psutil)